 English Jobs in Berlin (A Facebook group for English speaking job seekers)

 Creative City Berlin (Creative jobs in German in English)

 Berlin Start Up Jobs (International start-up jobs, many in English)

-  If you’ve already scanned through the job search platforms and want to take an alternative route, check out another way to search for jobs:
+If you’ve already scanned through the job search platforms and have not found what you are looking for, there is an alternative route.

 Instead of limiting yourself to job postings, reach out to the companies you would love to work for.
 Maybe a friend has said good things about XY Company, or perhaps you follow their beautifully curated feed on Instagram.
 Good companies that are growing are always looking for new talent, and if they like your application, they will keep your information on file for upcoming roles, or better yet, invite you for an interview to get to know you better.